-THIS PROGRAM ISGENEROUSLY SUPPORTED BY TWO GENEROUS GRANTS FROM - (1) AMERICAN CHEMICAL SOCIETY'S PROJECT 'SEED'; AND, (2) THE 'NEW YORK COMMUNITY TRUST"
+\ THIS PROGRAM ISGENEROUSLY SUPPORTED BY TWO GENEROUS GRANTS FROM - (1) AMERICAN CHEMICAL SOCIETY'S PROJECT 'SEED':.
+(2) THE 'NEW YORK COMMUNITY TRUST" AND 'PERSONAL AND PRIVATE CONTRIBUTION.'

-The 'Harlem Children Society' was founded by Dr. Sat Bhattacharya in 2000 as a private, Not-for-Profit Organization [501(c) 3].
+Profit Organization [501(c) 3].
 He currently serves as the President and CEO of the 'Harlem Children Society'.
 The Goal of the organization is to increase awareness in the Sciences and to provide an opportunity for Inner city High School Students & Youth and their families living in Under-resourced & Under-served Communities & School districts.
 Our involvement with these communities is an enterprise and an experiment to help increase the entrepreneurial spirit of the communities.
 It is an Enterprise for generating Hope, for creating a culture, for arming a community with Knowledge to propel itself to the future.
 Please visit the 'Harlem Children Society' Website - www.HarlemChildrenSociety.org for an account of our endeavors.